russellmatt66/GPU-samples/ParticleDNS-3D3V/README.md

 The goal of this 3D3V simulation is to study the effect that a fusion alpha has on electrons in its vicinity.

+# Directory Structure

 # Current Tasks
 (1) Implement a modular core
 - The kernel will go through a list of particles, and for each particle, calculate the electromagnetic force on it from the other particles, based on the Lienard-Wiechert fields.
+    - How should these particles be represented?